 This sub-chapter relates to the management of the District's significant trees and trees in road corridors, parks, reserves and public open space.
 These trees provide a valuable contribution to the community amenity of the District.
-Significant trees are listed in Appendices 9.4.7.1 and 9.4.7.2 of this sub-chapter.
+Significant trees on private land are listed in Appendix 9.4.7.1 and public realm trees listed in the previous Christchurch and Banks Peninsula District Plans are listed in Appendix 9.4.7.2 of this sub-chapter.
+Trees listed in Appendix 9.4.7.2 form part of the wider set of trees referred to as trees in road corridors, parks, public open spaces and reserves.

-The objectives, policies, rules, standards and matters of discretion in this sub-chapter are intended to provide for the maintenance and enhancement of significant trees and trees in road corridors, parks, reserves and public open space.
+The objectives, policies, rules, standards, matters of control and matters of discretion in this subchapter are intended to provide for the maintenance and enhancement of significant trees and trees in road corridors, parks, reserves and public open space.
 However, the provisions also seek to provide for the reasonable use and enjoyment of properties by landowners.